-- ⚠ Be wary about the personal information you post online, and ensure you check your privacy settings on social media sites. - ⚠ Use three random words to make sure your password is strong, e.g. 'boatfishtulip'. - ⚠ Have a strong separate password for your email account, and if available, set up two-factor authentication. - ⚠ Use anti-virus software on all devices and update it regularly. - ⚠ Back up your important data regularly using an external device or cloud storage service. - ⚠ Secure your tablet or smartphone with a screen lock.
+- ⚠ Be wary about the personal information you post online, ensure you check your privacy settings on social media sites. - ⚠ Ensure your password is strong, using three random words eg 'boatfishtulip'. - ⚠ Have a strong separate password for your email account, if available set up 2 factor authentication. - ⚠ Use anti-virus software on all devices and update regularly. - ▲ Back up your important data regularly using an external device or cloud storage service. - ▲ Secure your tablet or smartphone with a screen lock.